AppleInsider's updated commenting guidelines

 - Don't ask for replies via email or private message.
 That defeats the purpose of a forum, of allowing everyone to see the question and replies.

 - AppleInsider is independent, and takes no money from Apple at all.
-Comments contrary to that will be deleted.
+We have a low tolerance for this.

 - Don't try to bait other forum-goers into breaking the rules.
 If we think you are, that gets you a strike too!

-- Refrain from remarks like "AppleInsider needs a copy editor," "why is this on AppleInsider," "this is old news," and other similar commentary that does not contribute to the topic at hand.
+- Refrain from remarks like "this is clickbait," "AppleInsider needs a copy editor," "why is this on AppleInsider," "this is old news," "must be a slow news day" and other similar commentary that does not contribute to the topic at hand.